MrQR-me/docs/FormBuilder/Data_Inputs.md

 #### Multiple Check Boxes

 By Selecting the <button class="button button2">ADD VALUE                </button> multiple times creates a multiple choice option Check box answers. this is useful if you want the user to select a particular statment.
+After 3 options have been added the selection becomes a dropdown box.

 ![MrQR Inputs](/assets/images/Forms/MrQR_Text_Multiple_Option.png "Mutltiple Check Box")